v-cakoll/docs.it-it/docs/visual-basic/programming-guide/language-features/arrays/how-to-assign-one-array-to-another-array.md

 ---
-title: "Procedura: Assegnare una matrice a un'altra matrice (Visual Basic)" ms.date: 07/20/2015
+title: "Procedura: assegnare una matrice a un'altra matrice" ms.date: 07/20/2015
 helpviewer_keywords:
 - covariance, arrays
 - arrays [Visual Basic], assigning
 - arrays [Visual Basic], covariance ms.assetid: 1ae89ea5-f292-4282-bcfc-e9b06b37fbd5
-ms.openlocfilehash: a39888f19e5033a5c6622313fb7451d6463b2f7c
+ms.openlocfilehash: be5337e36c2cc7ad9f9b32182b8575ac66bb4a50
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64858875"
+ms.locfileid: "74351896"
 ---
-# <a name="how-to-assign-one-array-to-another-array-visual-basic"></a>Procedura: Assegnare una matrice a un'altra matrice (Visual Basic)
+# <a name="how-to-assign-one-array-to-another-array-visual-basic"></a>Procedura: assegnare una matrice a un'altra matrice (Visual Basic)

-Poiché le matrici sono gli oggetti, è possibile usarli nelle istruzioni di assegnazione, come altri tipi di oggetto.
-Una variabile di matrice contiene un puntatore ai dati che costituiscono gli elementi della matrice e le informazioni di classificazione e la lunghezza e un'assegnazione di copia solo questo puntatore.
+Because arrays are objects, you can use them in assignment statements like other object types.
+An array variable holds a pointer to the data constituting the array elements and the rank and length information, and an assignment copies only this pointer.

-### <a name="to-assign-one-array-to-another-array"></a>Per assegnare una matrice a un'altra matrice
+### <a name="to-assign-one-array-to-another-array"></a>To assign one array to another array

-1. Assicurarsi che le due matrici hanno la stessa classificazione (numero di dimensioni) e tipi di dati compatibile.
+1. Ensure that the two arrays have the same rank (number of dimensions) and compatible element data types.

-2. Utilizzare un'istruzione di assegnazione standard per assegnare l'array di origine nella matrice di destinazione.
-Non seguire i nomi delle matrici tra parentesi.
+2. Use a standard assignment statement to assign the source array to the destination array.
+Do not follow either array name with parentheses.

     ```vb
     Dim formArray() As System.Windows.Forms.Form